-Many triggering factors can worsen the symptoms of the disease, so it is a necessity to avoid them at all cost.
+Many triggering factors can worsen the symptoms of the disease, so it is a necessity to avoid them at all costs.
 Some of the lists of elements are fatigue, lack of sleep, high temperature, and stress.
-“For persons with relapsing-remitting MS , early in the disease, depression appears to be linked to inflammatory processes.
-Later, in the secondary-progressive phase, unhelpful thoughts, such as feelings of guilt, worthlessness or hopelessness are more frequent.
-So the depression in this case is thought to be more reactive — linked to frustrations with lifestyle changes or loss of function,” explains Meghan L. Beier, M.A., Ph.D.
+“For persons with relapsing-remitting multiple sclerosis, early in the disease, depression appears to be linked to inflammatory processes.
+Later, in the secondary-progressive phase, unhelpful thoughts, such as feelings of guilt, worthlessness, or hopelessness are more frequent.
+So the depression, in this case, is thought to be more reactive — linked to frustrations with lifestyle changes or loss of function,” explains Meghan L. Beier, M.A., Ph.D.

 Multiple sclerosis is not life-threatening in most cases, and there is a possibility to live a regular life with the right therapy.
-Consider some self-research regarding your disease and try to understand the facts behind MS. The misconception about Multiple Sclerosis is what makes it hard to manage so as much as possible, it is advisable to find a medical specialist that knows how to prevent the progression of multiple sclerosis.
+Consider some self-research regarding your disease and try to understand the facts behind it.
+The misconception about MS is what makes it hard to manage so as much as possible, it is advisable to find a medical specialist that knows how to prevent the progression of multiple sclerosis.

 What is the main cause of multiple sclerosis?